 10.30: Visit the Museo De La Revolución in Old Havana to learn the history of the country, and the people who fought to make it what it is today.
 In a separate building you can see the Granma – the famous yacht which took Fidel Castro and his revolutionaries from Mexico to Cuba for the revolution.

 12.00: Hop on a bicitaxi to Almacenes San José – Havana’s largest handcraft and art market.
 Along with all the usual souvenirs (Che Guevara hats, Cuba T Shirts, Havana Club signs etc) you can pick up beautiful handmade cigar boxes, original art and delicate jewellery.
-The prices here are considerably cheaper than the rest of Havana.
+The prices here are considerably cheaper than the rest of Havana, so if you only have 24 hours in Havana, this is the place to buy your souvenirs!

 13.00: Just next door to the market is Cervecería Antiguo Almacen de la Madera y el Tabaco – a brewery, restaurant and bar.
 It’s one of a number of buildings in the area that has been recently restored from a completely dilapidated state.
 Enjoy a pint of beer with a delicious plate of chicken brochettes and rice.